-Note, that basically the variable name/placeholder and the status (defined or not) is returned not an IAddress interface.
-Based on the returned status an address can be set or overwritten by the AddAddress method using the given bstrAddressName variable.
+Note, that basically the index of the address struct and the occupation status (defined or not) is returned , and not an Iaddress interface.
+Based on the returned status, an address can be set or overwritten by the AddAddress method using the given bstrAddressName variable.

 VARIANT_FALSE is returned if the end of the address list is reached.

 |C/C++ calling syntax|

 |HRESULT GetFirstAddressRole(|| AddressRoleType

 |[out] AddressRoleType||*peAddressRole||The semantic typification of the address defined by the AddressRoleType enumerator.|

 |[out] BSTR||*pbstrAddressName||The PDF internal variable name/placeholder onto which the address was mapped.|